-“Folk Music & Beyond” lately celebrated its twenty-fifth anniversary!
+“Folk Music & Beyond” will soon celebrate its thirty-fifth anniversary!
 JoAnn Mar and Bob Campbell started the show in 1988 in response to the lack of alternative folk/acoustic-based music on the commercial and noncommercial airwaves.
 This was at a time when KALW had very few live music shows.

 Our primary mission is to inform as well as to entertain, to challenge people’s common assumptions of folk music.
 It’s unfortunate that folk music has gotten a bad rap over the years.
 People often tend to have narrow stereotypes of what folk music is, most of them negative.
 Some associate it with music that’s naive, boring, saccharine, square, corny, and one-dimensional.
 Some automatically think of folk music as sounding like the Kingston Trio, the New Christy Minstrels, or The Folksmen.
 For others, folk music retains an unfortunate association with Nazi Germany.
 And then there’s that guy singing away with his hand permanently stuck to his ear.
 No wonder contemporary musicians want to distance themselves from folk music whenever the topic comes up!